15 Memorial Day Activities for the Whole Family

 You know Memorial Day is a Monday at the end of May—the last Monday in May, to be precise—and that it’s a day off work for many Americans.
 As the unofficial “official start of summer,” Memorial Day weekend is a popular time for barbecues, beach trips, and blowout Memorial Day sales.
 But the history and meaning of the day are actually pretty solemn, especially when you consider the difference between Memorial Day and Veterans Day.
 There are plenty of Memorial Day activities that are more true to its “memorial” purpose.
 Especially during the COVID-19 pandemic, which will likely still be a factor in the U.S. at the end of May, it can be tricky to find safe things to do, and it might not be the right time yet for these Memorial Day getaways.
 Luckily, these activities are great for the whole family during this bizarre time!

 Attend a parade

-Maybe the huge, extravagant Memorial Day parades residents of small-town (and big-city) America are used to aren’t really an option this year.
-But hey, COVID-19 ushered in the age of car parades, and we think that’s a great way to maintain some semblance of a pre-COVID celebration.
-Or if there is still an official, somewhat-in-person parade happening where you live, check it out while remaining masked and distant!
+The huge, extravagant Memorial Day parades of small-town (and big-city) America certainly weren’t an option last year.
+But this year, with more and more Americans getting vaccinated and CDC guidelines changing, it might be safe to attend an official, somewhat-in-person parade where you live.
+Or if you’d rather, COVID-19 ushered in the age of car parades, and we think that’s a great way to maintain some semblance of a pre-COVID celebration.

 Stay home and deck out your living space with red, white, and blue decorations.
-Even if no one is coming over for a party to see them, hanging up the decoration is half the fun!
+Even if no one is coming over for a party to see them, hanging them up to create an impressive display is half the fun!
 This is an especially great Memorial Day activity for kids: If you’ve got a crafty little one, you can make your own decorations.
 For a traditional choice, make your own Memorial Day poppy, or buy one.
-Or check out these great red, white, and blue Memorial Day decorations.
+Or shop for these great red, white, and blue Memorial Day decorations.